awihler/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is for class exercises submited the
+This repo is for class exercises submited the Coursera JHU Data Science Specialization